mongodb/docs/source/includes/list-table-alert-settings-response-om.rst

      - string
      - Type of event that triggers an alert.

-       For a complete list of alert events, see :cloudmgr:`Alert Conditions
+       For a complete list of alert events, see :opsmgr:`Alert Conditions
        </reference/alerts/>`.

    * - groupId